TOMATO: Assessing Visual Temporal Reasoning Capabilities in Multimodal Foundation Models: Benchmarking Principles for Visual Temporal Reasoning Tasks

 \subsection{Frame Information Disparity}

 \paragraph{Key principle:} A visual temporal reasoning task, when given multiple frames, should ensure that each frame contributes relatively evenly to solving the task.

 Even contribution suggests that no single frame provides disproportionately more information.
 Even in tasks involving sequential events, where the number of events aligns with the number of frames necessary to answer the question accurately, models should not achieve significantly higher accuracy by relying on a handpicked single frame over any random single frame.
+This principle aligns with prior works \citep{what_makes_a_video, no_frame_left_behind} in which they emphasize the necessity of leverage temporal information from all frames to ensure an accurate and robust temporal video understanding.

 To quantitatively evaluate this principle, we introduce \emph{Frame Information Disparity} $\rho$, which measures the relative performance gain achieved by switching from a random single frame to a handpicked single frame.
-Using $\textit{Acc}(m\text{ frames})$ to denote the model's accuracy in solving benchmark tasks using $m$ frames, we define $\rho$ as:
+Using $\textit{Acc}(m\text{ frames})$ to denote the model's accuracy in solving benchmark tasks using $m$ frames, and $\epsilon$ a small positive constant, we define $\rho$ as:

 A higher $\rho$ value indicates that the question can be more accurately answered by a handpicked single frame compared to a random single frame, while a lower $\rho$ value indicates a more even distribution of informativeness across the multiple frames.
 In other words, ideally, a benchmark with perfectly even distribution of informativeness among all the frames should achieve a $\rho$ value of 0.